Amy L. Sales, PhD

 Associate Director and Senior Research Scientist

-Professor Amy L. Sales is associate director and senior research scientist at the Cohen Center for Modern Jewish Studies at Brandeis University and associate professor in the Hornstein Jewish Professional Leadership Program.
-Trained as a social psychologist, she conducts research on Jewish institutions and their role in creating Jewish life and community and teaches courses on Jewish identity.
+Dr. Amy L. Sales is associate director and senior research scientist at the Cohen Center for Modern Jewish Studies at Brandeis University.
+A social psychologist, she conducts research on Jewish institutions and their role in creating Jewish life and community.

-Since 2000, she has led a program of research on Jewish overnight camps that has looked at Jewish life, Jewish learning, and Israel and Israel education at camp.
-She is the co-author (with L. Saxe) of the seminal book on overnight camps, How Goodly Are Thy Tents: Summer Camps as Jewish Socializing Experiences.
+Since 2000, she has led a program of research on Jewish overnight camps that has examined Jewish life, Jewish learning, professional development, and culture change at camp.
+She is co-author of the seminal book on overnight camps, How Goodly Are Thy Tents: Summer Camps as Jewish Socializing Experiences (2004) and two policy papers that have set the course for development of the field:Limud by the Lake (2002) and Limud by the Lake Revisited (2011).